-- Each descendant: compulsory right to three quarters of the statutory share for descendants; - Surviving spouse: compulsory right to half of his or her statutory share; - Parents, in the event that there are no descendants: compulsory right to half of their statutory share.
+Each descendant: compulsory right to one half of their portion of the statutory share for descendants;

+Surviving spouse: compulsory right to half of his or her statutory Share.

-No other persons are entitled to a compulsory portion under Swiss law.
+No other persons (e.g. living partners, parents, siblings) are entitled to a compulsory portion under Swiss law.